 2. Dark Brown Sugar: Dark brown sugar has high levels of molasses and adds a rich flavor to gingerbread, mincemeat, baked beans, plum pudding, and other full-flavored foods.

-Since brown sugar contains more molasses and minerals than white sugar, you may want to go for the former.
-But does that help anyway?
+Brown sugar contains more molasses and minerals than white sugar, but does that help in any way?
 Let’s find out.